Kristian-Tan/tutorial-android-OAuthStarterCode/README.md

 ### OAuth2 server setup
 - run OAuth2 server-side (not included in this repository)
-- create new client OR edit a client, set it to enable 'implicit grant' flow
+- create new client OR edit a client, set it to enable 'PCKE code grant' flow (set as public client)
 - set the client's redirect URL to ```oauth2://sso8``` OR any other custom URL value
 - get the client's client_id